 - Nomination and Remuneration; and

 Board meetings are held monthly, with Risk and Audit committee meetings generally every two months.
 Risk and Audit members receive updates on the risk register as well as receiving presentations from senior executives and managers on their individual reports.
-Meetings are also attended by the Company Secretary, CFO and CEO.
+Meetings are also attended by the Company Secretary, Chief Financial Officer (CFO) and CEO.

-The Chief Sustainability Officer (CSO) is responsible for setting the sustainability framework and overseeing the delivery of the company’s sustainability strategy.
+The CSO is responsible for setting the sustainability framework and overseeing the delivery of the company’s sustainability strategy.
 The CSO provides monthly reports to the Board, as well as weekly reports to the CEO and the Executive leadership team.
 The CSO also participates in and reports to the Audit and Risk Committee.

 Reports to the Board include progress against the sustainability strategy, as well as emerging risk and legislation matters that affect the organisation’s materiality review.